deuill/coreos-home-server/README.md

 ```

 This will automatically download the Fedora CoreOS image for the `VERSION` specified in the
-Makefile, compile included FCCT files, and start a virtual machine on the terminal running the
+Makefile, compile included Butane files, and start a virtual machine on the terminal running the
 `make` command.
 If you want to see the various command run under the hood, add the `VERBOSE=1`
 parameter to the `make` invocation.